luizmugnaini/radiant/README.md

+# DISCLAIMER

+> This project is now hosted at https://git.sr.ht/~presheaf/radiant
+>
+> This repository will no longer be updated.
+Please refer to the new hosting
+> page for new development and contributions or contact me via e-mail.

 # A simple ray tracer

 This is my first time attempting a ray tracing renderer!
 This work is based on [_Ray Tracing in One